awslabs/mountpoint-s3/doc/MACOS.md

 mount-s3 amzn-s3-demo-bucket ~/s3/amzn-s3-demo-bucket --allow-overwrite --allow-delete
 ```

+### `rmdir` on a directory that no longer exists succeeds

+An implicit S3 directory disappears the moment its last object is deleted, so by the time `rm -rf`
+or Finder gets to removing an emptied directory it may already be gone.
+Mountpoint answers that
+`rmdir` with success rather than `ENOENT`: the NFS client reacts to `ENOENT` by dropping cached
+entries of the parent directory it has not yet visited, which made a recursive delete silently skip
+files.
+Directories that still hold objects are refused with `EPERM` as on Linux.

 ### Setting a file's times after writing it is accepted and discarded

 macOS copies a file by writing it, closing it, and only then applying the mode and modification times